scottballenger/wordtl/README.md

 This is the primary feedback for `wordtl` to help you figure out your next guess.

 ### Play Along with Wordle UI
-In this example, we take the recommended guess from `wordtl` by accepting the default `guess` for each turn.
+In this example, we take the recommended guess from `wordtl` by accepting the default `manual` for each turn.

+For more details on the information printed out by `wordtl`, please see [Interpreting the Output](#interpreting-the-output).

-Enter `./wordtl -n`
+Enter `./wordtl auto`

 ```
+Auto Play: Try to guess the word in 6 tries

 Word length: 5
-Guess:  ''
-Answer: ''
-Word pattern: '-----'
-Wild Card letters: ''
-Excluded letters: ''
 Using built-in Wordle words.
+Using built-in Wordle solution words.

 MATCHING WORDS (2309):
 Only printing first 100